Security

 Learn more about and download VyOS here: VyOS Community.

-OpenWRT is a Linux-based open-source firewall that offers great flexibility and customization, taking the sixth spot on our list.
+OpenWRT is a Linux-based open-source firewall that offers nice features, taking the sixth spot on our list.

 OpenWRT’s Key Features